chipbuster/p2-raytracer/README.md

 bottom-most row have 1 soft shadow sample, and all the images in the top-most row have 50 soft shadow samples.

+# Notes

+## Soft Shadows

+Soft shadows are only supported on area lights and point lights using the -DFORCE_AREA flag.
+They don't make sense for directional lights

 ## (Non)GUI

 Interactive rendering with the GUI is no longer supported.